aymalkhalid/restaurant-menu-pages/README.md

 ## Image Requirements

-See `page_1/images/image-requirements.md` for details on image sizes and recommendations.
+See the `image-requirements.md` file in each page's `images/` folder for details on image sizes and recommendations:
+- `page_1/images/image-requirements.md`
+- `page_2/images/image-requirements.md`
+- `page_3/images/image-requirements.md`

 ## Contributing